tiw150/Zresidual/inst/zresidual_demo.md

 Figure 3: Figure 5: The histograms of 1000 replicated Z-SW, Z-SF, Z-AOV-LP and Z-AOV-log(wbc) p-values for the wbc model (left panels) and the lwbc model (right panels) fitted with the survival times of acute myeloid leukemia patients.
-The vertical red lines indicate $`p_{min}`$ for 1000 replicated p-values.
+The vertical red lines indicate p\_{min} for 1000 replicated p-values.
 Note that the upper limit of the x-axis for Z-AOV-log(wbc) p-values for the lwbc model is 0.005, not 1 for others.

-## 6 Other residual calculation
+## 5 Other residual calculation

-### 6.1 censored Z-residuals
+### 5.1 censored Z-residuals

 The normality of censored Z-residuals is tested by an extended SF method for censored observations, which is implemented with gofTestCensored in